benders5e/benders5e/phb/classes/airbender.md

 Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Wisdom and Dexterity modifiers.

 ### Airbending
 At 1st level, you realize that you have an innate ability to manipulate the air around you.
 You can spend 1 chi of your Attack action to cause the effects of the *Gust* cantrip described below the class table.
 (See "Air Punch" for a description of the role chi points play in attacks and the rules for bending attacks.)

 Your range increases with your level according to the "Range" column of the Airbender table.
+The first number is your normal range in feet, and the second indicates your long range.
+When bending a material at a distance, you can only bend within your normal range.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>